Data Model

 });

-Then write a component resolver that provides this data from your backend.
-The resolver is automatically discovered by Orchestr and the new loyalty component becomes requestable alongside built-in components like base or prices.
+Then write a component resolver that provides this data from your loyalty backend.
+Orchestr automatically discovers the resolver, and the new loyalty component becomes requestable alongside built-in components like base or prices.

-This works for both extending existing entities and creating entirely new entity types.
-See Component Resolvers for a full walkthrough with code examples.
+This works for extending existing entities and for creating entirely new entity types.
+See Component Resolvers for a full walkthrough.

 Architecture